dssg/triage/docs/sources/experiments/running.md

 - `experiment.matrix_build_tasks` will output a list representing each matrix that will be built.

 ## Optimizing Experiment Performance

+### Profiling an Experiment

+Experiment running slowly?
+Try the `profile` keyword argument, or `--profile` in the command line.
+This will output a cProfile file to the project path's `profiling_stats` directory.
+This is a binary format but can be read with a variety of visualization programs.

+[snakeviz](https://jiffyclub.github.io/snakeviz/) - A browser based graphical viewer.
+[tuna](https://github.com/nschloe/tuna) - Another browser based graphical viewer [gprof2dot](https://github.com/jrfonseca/gprof2dot) - A command-line tool to convert files to graphviz format [pyprof2calltree](https://pypi.org/project/pyprof2calltree/) - A command-line tool to convert files to Valgrind log format, for viewing in established viewers like KCacheGrind

+Looking at the profile through a visualization program, you can see which portions of the experiment are taking up the most time.
+Based on this, you may be able to prioritize changes.
+For instance, if cohort/label/feature table generation are taking up the bulk of the time, you may add indexes to source tables, or increase the number of database processes.
+On the other hand, if model training is the culprit, you may temporarily try a smaller grid to get results more quickly.

 ### materialize_subquery_fromobjs
 By default, experiments will inspect the `from_obj` of every feature aggregation to see if it looks like a subquery, create a table out of it if so, index it on the `knowledge_date_column` and `entity_id`, and use that for running feature queries.
 This can make feature generation go a lot faster if the `from_obj` takes a decent amount of time to run and/or there are a lot of as-of-dates in the experiment.
 It won't do this for `from_objs` that are just tables, or simple joins (e.g. `entities join events using (entity_id)`) as the existing indexes you have on those tables should work just fine.